 established by or under, or having functions under, this Act or a relevant Act.

-[Section 108 inserted by No. 38 of 2007 s.
+[Section 108 inserted: No. 38 of 2007 s.
 134.]

 109. Advisory committees

 (1) The Minister may establish committees for the purpose of advising the Minister on any aspect of the administration of this or a relevant Act, with terms of reference in each case determined by the Minister.